vzhenylenko/MPI-OpenMP-examples/README.md

 - Monte Carlo method

 #### Example 3
-OpenMP in C++ and FORTRAN77 is used in this example to perform 2 tasks:
+OpenMP in C++ and FORTRAN77 is used to perform 2 tasks:
 - _Pi_ calculation
 - 2 random rectangular matrices multiplication